iffse/pay-respects/module-request-ai/README.md

 - `_PR_AI_LOCALE`: Locale in which the AI explains the suggestion.
 Defaults to user system locale
 - `_PR_AI_ADDITIONAL_PROMPT`: Additional prompts to be included.
 (Yes, you can include role-playing prompts you pervert)
 	- `User's environment is Zsh running in Arch Linux.`
 	- `You are a cute catgirl.
-Always use cute phrases and expressions to prove your cuteness in the note, including cat imitations like nya~, にゃ~,　喵～.`
+Always use cute phrases and expressions to prove your cuteness in the <note> section, including cat imitations like nya~, にゃ~,　喵～.`

 Compile time variables: Default values for the respective variables above when not set